linnykoleh/Spring/Notes.md

 </bean>
 ```

-- The `name` attribute is mandatory, because its value is the `name of the bean property` to be set.
+- The `name` is mandatory, because its value is the `name of the bean property` to be set.
-- The `ref` attribute is used to tell the container that the value of this attribute is a `reference to another bean`.
+- The `ref` is used to tell the container that the value of this attribute is a `reference to another bean`.
-- The `value`, as you probably suspect, is used to tell the container `that the value is not a bean`, but a scalar value.
+- The `value`, is used to tell the container `that the value is not a bean`, but a scalar value.

 ```xml
 <beans>